RebinW/Microsoft-SC-300/01-users-and-groups/02-create-security-groups.md

 In this lab, I'll create an **Assigned Security Group** and manually add users to it.
 In the next lab.
 I'll take a closer look at Dynamic security groups and how dynamic membership works.

-Explain:
-- What i'm implementing
-- Why it's important
-- Where it's used in enterprise environments

 ## Objectives
 - Create cloud-only user accounts
 - Configure required user properties